Florence Summer GE Program

 Students have many general education course requirements, so what better time and

 place to complete them than a summer in Florence, Italy?
 Students have the opportunity

-to complete a variety of courses in this one-month program.
+to complete a variety of courses in this two-month program.

 Dates above indicate a planned departure date from the US and in-country return departure

 Tuition: $2,070 per unit (same as Malibu tuition per unit)

 Students are required to complete a minimum of 8 units between May and June.
 All students are required to be in an Italian language class for the duration of the program.
 Students are, therefore, advised to enroll in either HUM 212 or REL 300 in May, in addition to their language class.
 In June, students are similarly advised to enroll in either BA 355 or HUM 313, in addition to their language class.

 Prerequisites: HUM 111, ENG 101 (or GSHU 121 or SAAJ 121)

 An analysis and interpretation of six major historical "events" during the time period

 1300-1815 and their cultural implications: Renaissance, Reformation, Intercultural